craigpeacock/Huawei_R4850G2_CAN/README.md

   can0  1081407E   [8]  01 83 00 10 00 00 00 00
 ```

+## User Feedback on Maximum Current

+This software contains a MAX_CURRENT_MULTIPLIER definition used to set (and report) the rectifier's maximum current.
+Some references on the Web suggest the maximum current multiplier should be set to 30 (decimal).
+With my unit, it would appear 20 provides a more accurate current limit when charging LiFePO4 battery packs.
+It is not known if this changes per unit, i.e. requires calibration.
+I welcome feedback on maximum current accuracy via GitHub issues.

 ## Acknowledgements

 This work is based on esp32 code developed by BotoX